 (Tokyo Wheaterhill 1965)

-Each aspect of this Monograph - the materials, colours and technique - resemble the cycles the artists performs to find the desired configurations.
+Each aspect of this Monograph - the materials, colours and technique - resemble the cycles I perform to find any desired configuration.
 The images that appear do

 Conceived, designed and developed with Anthony Siemons